 The effect of this is that when measured, an inch of muscle will weigh more than an inch of fat.
-When you are working out correctly, and pumping serious iron, your weight may increase.
+When you are working out correctly and pumping severe iron, your weight may increase.
 But for most of us, the mirror is more important than the scales...far, far more critical.

 Think about this: if your waistline measures 32 inches, what is the difference between weighing 165 pounds or 195 pounds?
-The takeaway is to look at several different metrics of fitness, not just a number on a scale.
+The takeaway is to look at several different fitness metrics, not just a number on a scale.
 Check out these two pictures...

-By taking a good look, you can easily see that a cross-section of muscle tissue is more dense, while a cross-section of fat mass is less dense.
+By taking a good look, you can easily see that a cross-section of muscle tissue is denser, while a cross-section of fat mass is less dense.

-This means that the muscle is going to take up far less space in your body, and will be smoother under your skin and between your organs than the same weight of fat.
+This means that the muscle will take up far less space in your body and will be smoother under your skin and between your organs than the same fat weight.

 Let's take a look at the difference that replacing fat with muscle can make.